Richard Serra is often summarized as the artist of huge steel sculptures.

 He kept the work open by thinking in verbs

-MoMA's 2024 tribute exhibition Richard Serra: Drawing Is a Verb is useful not just as commemoration but as explanation.
+MoMA's 2024 tribute exhibition Richard Serra: Drawing Is a Verb is useful as commemoration and as explanation.
 The show centers Serra's 1967 Verb List, a catalogue of actions and conditions that informed the rest of his work.
 The title gets at something essential.
 Serra did not think of art as stable object first.
 He thought in terms of acts: to bend, to stack, to lean, to enclose, to separate, to balance.

 That habit of thinking kept the career from hardening into a signature trick, even when the material became iconic.
 Serra's work remained open because each piece was a test of relation: body to mass, object to architecture, memory to motion, viewer to void.